Inexika/MyNotes-Service/README.md

 --------
 - `My Notes Desktop` - Desktop application running on client computer with IBM Lotus Notes installed
 - `Mobile app` - Mobile app for iPhone or Android
-- `Service` - Cloud of several `servers`, Desktop is connected to the closest ones.
+- `Service` - Cloud of several `servers`, Desktop is connected to the closest one.
-- `Server` - Server where more than one `instances` are usually run
+- `Server` - Server where more than one `instance` usually running
-- `Instance` - Process on server, listening particular port
+- `Instance` - Process on a server, listening to a particular port
-- `Master Instance` - Special instance in the cloud, to controll CustomerID ranges distribution between other instances.
+- `Master Instance` - Special instance in the cloud, to control distribution of CustomerID ranges between other instances.
-- `Monitor` - Script running periodically to update graphics and alert instances beeing overloaded or down.
+- `Monitor` - Script running periodically to update charts and alert about instances being overloaded or down.

 Configuration